stacks-network/stacks/whenmainnet.md

 # When is Stacks 2.0 mainnet launching?

 Stacks 2.0 is currently [being implemented](https://github.com/blockstack/stacks-blockchain)
-in the Rust language, and the mainnet launch is divided into [five testnet phases](https://www.blockstack.org/testnet).
+in the Rust language, and the mainnet launch is divided into [four testnet phases](https://www.blockstack.org/testnet).

-Stacks 2.0 mainnet is expected to launch in Fall 2020. **There is no exact launch date.** Independent miners will trigger the launch after the successful completion of all testnet phases.
+Stacks 2.0 mainnet is roughly expected to launch in Fall 2020. **There is no exact launch date.** Independent miners will trigger the launch after the successful completion of all testnet phases.
 We're currently in the implementation part of Phase 4.

 Phase 3 (Krypton) was the most complex phase which implemented consensus, mining, and stacking (earning BTC).
-After Krypton, Phase 4 (Xenon) is mostly about testing and microblocks.
+After Krypton went live, Phase 4 (Xenon) is mostly about testing and microblocks.

 # OK, so what is the status of Phase 4 (Xenon)?